codeforequity-at/botium-connector-chatlayer/README.md

 The webhook is available at _https://something.ngrok.io/input-endpoint_ then.

-Register the webhook URL together with the verify token at [Chatlayer.ai](https://docs.chatlayer.ai/channels/webhook-api).
+Register the webhook URL together with a verify token of your choice at [Chatlayer.ai](https://docs.chatlayer.ai/channels/webhook-api).

 Create a botium.json with this URL in your project directory: